gruntwork-io/docs/docs/reference/modules/terraform-aws-asg/server-group/server-group.md

   # GroupTerminatingInstances, GroupTotalInstances.
   enabled_metrics = []

+  # Specify the name of an existing IAM role to attach to the instance profile if
+  # you don't want this module to create one.
+  existing_iam_role_name = null

   # The time, in seconds, after a server first comes into service before beginning
   # to check health.
 This is useful if your server needs time to boot up (e.g., to
   # warm a cache) without having to worry about failing health checks and being